|

 Her face is etched with age lines

-that if ring barked would reveal 89
+that if ring barked would

 yet her energy expresses 69,